particle-iot/docs/src/content/guide/tools-and-features/system-firmware.md

 - **Secure communication**: Ensuring that all communications between the device and the Particle cloud are authorized and encrypted
 - **Hardware abstraction**: Providing a single, unified interface to the device, regardless of the underlying hardware architecture
 - **Application enablement**: Exposing a feature-rich API that is used by developers to write applications for the device
-- **Over-the-air updates**: Allowing rapid remote changes to code running on the device while providing resilience in poor connectivity environments, ensuring your device is never bricked
+- **Over-the-air updates**: Allowing rapid remote changes to code running on the device while providing resilience in poor connectivity environments

 Unlike application firmware, system firmware is written and maintained primarily by the Particle team.
 This is a conscious decision meant to keep you focused on your particular use case without needing to understand the nuances of low-level device behaviors.